x3bits/libmmd-for-unity/README.md

 ### Run demos

 - Download the source code.
 - Play the scenes under the folder Assets/LibMmdDemo.
-You need to fill your mikumikudance model and motion path to the component under the "GameController" object before playing.
+You need to fill your mikumikudance model， motion and camera motion path to the component under the "GameController" object before playing.

 ### Use in your project